PhoenixTales/phoenix-docs/story/factions/guilds/demonhunters.md

 * He can get a long armed leather shirt to replace his old and the DHTM gloves
 * He can get the demonic crawler plate attachments as protection for the arms and legs
 * He can upgrade his studded leather cover with the DHTM version with the neck protection
-* The mere linnen belt now gets a wide black gladiator style leather belt underneath as it is only hinted at slightly in the original DHTM (the execution has to be improved so that it is also seen above and does not end so suddenly in the brown horizontal leather bands around the waist, a potion belt can be attached there.
+* The mere linnen belt now gets a wide black gladiator style leather belt underneath as it is only hinted at slightly in the original DHTM - the execution has to be improved so that it is also seen above and does not end so suddenly in the brown horizontal leather bands around the waist; a potion belt can be attached there.
 * He can upgrade his sword belt with demon spikes as seen in the DHTM
 * He can replace his shoes by better boots.
 The original boots should be reduced a bit in their thickness, as they now take away from the desired military knickerbocker look and hide the legwraps, while the original texture as used on the naked model lays emphasis on the wraps which also serve as closures of the boots.
 * And he can upgrade his mask by additional leather protection and partially crawler plates in the neck area (DHTM), with a dedicated texture and new mapping for the front of the mask